 "S'cuse me", he said, "Gotta go find that stair

 And that door that opens, wide with prayer."

-Elke Maney changed and effected so many lives.
+Elke Maney changed and affected so many lives.
 She cared about each soul she met and you knew when you talked to her that you saw her heart.
 Nothing phony, superficial or plastic about her.
-She ministered to her family, her church, at the prison and so many other things that only God knows.
-I know that her fondest wish was to know her influence would help people see the Savior she loved.
+She ministered to her family, her church, at the prison and so many other ways that only God knows.
+I know that her fondest wish was to know her influence would help people see the Savior she so loved.
 So many people came to Jesus because she cared to share Him with them.
-So in her memory, because of her legacy I do what she would have wanted on any page written of her- I offer the Savior to you.
+So in her memory, because of her legacy, I do what she would have wanted on any page written of her- I offer the Savior to you.

 Pray this: Dear Lord Jesus, I know that I am a sinner.
-I believe that you came to die to pay for my sins and to make me Your child.
-I believe that you were buried but in three days You rose from the dead.
+I believe that You came to die to pay for my sins and to make me Your child.
+I believe that You were buried but in three days You rose from the dead.
 Lord please forgive me of my sin and save me.
 I turn from my sin and turn to You as the only way of salvation.
-Thank you for hearing me and saving, I pray this in Jesus' holy name, Amen.
+Thank You for hearing me and saving me.
+I pray this in Jesus' holy name, Amen.